Payroll Management Guide

 - Total PAYE deducted

-- Total NSSF, NHIF, and Housing Levy contributions
+- Total NSSF, health contributions, and Housing Levy deductions

 - Personal relief claimed